nicolasochem/tzip/drafts/current/draft-consensus-key.md

 #### How to bake using the consensus key?

-In your baker's command, replace the delegate's key alias with the consenus key alias:
+In your baker's command, replace the delegate's manager key alias with the consenus key alias:

 ```
 tezos-baker-0XX-Psxxxxxx run with local node ~/.tezos-node <consensus_key_alias>
 ```

-While transitioning from the delegate's key, it is possible to pass the alias for both delegate's key and consensus key.
+While transitioning from the delegate's manager key, it is possible to pass the alias for both delegate's manager key and consensus key.
 The baker will seamlessly keep baking when the transition happens:
 ```
 tezos-baker-0XX-Psxxxxxx run with local node ~/.tezos-node <consensus_key_alias> <delegate_key_alias>
 ```